appscode/blog/content/post/kubedb-v2021.08.23/index.md

   - kubedb
 ---

 We are pleased to announce the release of KubeDB v2021.08.23.
 This post lists all the major changes done in this release since `v2021.06.23`.
 This release offers support for the latest `Kubernetes version 1.22`.
 The `KubeDB CLI` now has exciting new features. `MongoDB` now uses the official docker images. `Elasticsearch` supports the latest **xpack and opendistro versions** and provides pre-built Docker images with snapshot plugins.
 KubeDB managed `Redis` now provides Password Authentication for the default user.
 KubeDB v2021.08.23 brings further changes to the Community Edition and deprecates prior releases of KubeDB operators.
+The detailed commit by commit changelog can be found [here](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2021.08.23/README.md).

 ## **Kubernetes 1.22**